 Eat Local, feel local is the tour of all things local

-Watch the video below to see what Island and You is all about.
+Watch the video below to see a preview of Island and You:

 Island and You is a full day circle-island tour, packed with some of Oahu’s best sights and plenty of delicious Hawaiian food!
 Visit historical sites, eat some of the island’s best authentic Hawaiian food, learn about the culture of ancient Hawaiians and shop for the perfect souvenir as you tour around Oahu.

 The island is incredibly rich with experiences to offer.
 Make the most of your time in Hawaii and take a day to taste, see and feel it all!